uwcartlab/Webmapping-Dev/Chapter08/readme.md

             .attr("width", 800) //rectangle width
             .attr("height", 400) //rectangle height

-        // <rect> is now the operand of the container block
+        // <rect> is now the selected element of the container block

 The problem with Example 1.5 is that appending the `<rect>` element changes the operand from `<svg>` to `<rect>`.
 Thus, what's now returned to the `container` variable is the `<rect>` element, not the `<svg>`.
 This means that _only_ the `<rect>` element can be added to the `<svg>`; there is no longer a way to append other elements to the container unless you create a completely new selection.
 While this is possible to do, it is much more convenient to "save" the existing `<svg>` selection in the `container` variable for multiple uses.
 This simply involves breaking the block and creating a second block for the inner rectangle (Example 1.6).